gondorya/simpe-react-form/README.md

 Thanks to this, the user decides which inputs are to be validated and which are not.

-User can also use a value from a completely different field to validate a selected field
+User can also use the value of one field to validate the other field

 ```javascript
 validation: (values: { [x: string]: string; }) => ({ [key: string]: string })